Nakodaji

-Nakodaji Tirth is a major Jain tirth (pilgrimage site) in the Indian state of Rajasthan, located between the villages of Vikrampura and Nakoda in Barmer District.
+Nakodaji Tirth is a major Śvetāmbara Jain tirth (pilgrimage site) of Tirthankara Parshwanatha in the Indian state of Rajasthan, located between the villages of Vikrampura and Nakoda in Barmer District.
+The temple houses the icon of Nakoda Bhairava, a prominent Śvetāmbara guardian deity.

 Main temple

 The temple is an important pilgrimage center visited by both Jains and Hindus.
 Devotees visit the shrine, especially after marriage.
-The temple is currently administered by Tapa Gaccha (monastic order) of Murtipujaka Svetambara.
+The temple is currently administered by Tapa Gaccha (monastic order) of Murtipujaka Śvetāmbara.